Secretary of the Board of Trustees: L. Knox

 Sc’80, Toronto, ON.
 Past Vice President, Architecture and Planning, Latin American Systems, Scotiabank.
 Morris Hall and Leonard Field Residence Councils.
 QUAA Board from 2003.
 QUAA President 2009-2011, with service on Queen’s Advancement Committee and Capital Campaign Cabinet.
 University Council Reform Committee, 2012-2013, Chancellor Selection Committee, 2014.
 UC Program Committee, 2014-18.
 President’s Advisory Committee on Non-Academic Misconduct, 2015.
 University Council Executive Committee and Nominating Committee.
 Elected by the University Council to the Board of Trustees - current term to 2023.
 Current term on University Council to 2022.

 BSc(Eng)'85, MBA'01 Edinburgh School of Business, UK.
 Elected University Council representative to the Board of Trustees.
-On the Queen’s University Council Doug is the chair of the Program Committee and past member of the Council Executive Committee.
+On the Queen’s University Council Doug has been a member of the Program Committee (two years as chair) and past member of the Council Executive Committee.
 In addition to his work on the Board of Trustees he is an advisor to the Queen’s Innovation Centre Summer Initiative (QICSI) and mentors student participants.
 As a co-founder of a software company, Doug is directly involved with all aspects of the business; legal, financial, HR, sales, and marketing.
 His goal is to leverage this broad background to make a strong contribution to the many issues facing Queen’s.
 Elected by the University Council to the Board of Trustees - current term to 2024.
 Current term on University Council to 2023.

 Alana Butler is an Assistant Professor in the Faculty of Education.
 She is currently the co-Chair of the University Council on Anti-Racism and Equity (UCARE) and is a member of SEEC (Senate Educational Equity Committee).
 She is the Vice President of the Black Canadian Studies Association (2020-2021) and is Chair of the Canadian Sociology Association’s Black Caucus (2020-2021).
 She graduated with a Ph.D. in Education from Cornell University and is a certified secondary school teacher.
 Her current research focuses on at-risk children and youth, equity and inclusion, and socio-economic equality.
 Elected by the Faculty - current term to 2024.

 B.Com (Hons) ’83.
 Hazel Claxton retired in 2018 from Morneau Shepell where she was EVP and Chief Human Resources Officer (2013 – 2018).
-Previously, she spent more than 25 years at PwC (1983-2012) where she held a wide variety of leadership roles including Canadian Leadership Group member, Human Capital Leader, lead relationship partner for priority clients, Corporate Advisory and Restructuring Group partner, and Chair of PwC’s Women in Leadership initiative.
-Hazel sits on the boards of TELUS Corporation (2021 - present), University Pension Plan Ontario (2020 - present) where she chairs the Audit, Finance and Actuarial Committee, and Unity Health Toronto (2017 – present), where she chairs the Resources Committee and the Audit Subcommittee.
-Previously, she was a director on the boards of St. Michael’s Hospital (2015 – 2017) and Shaw Festival (2009 – 2014), where she chaired the Audit and Finance Committee.
+Previously, she spent 29 years at PwC (1983-2012) where she held a wide variety of leadership roles including Canadian Leadership Group member, Human Capital Leader, lead relationship partner for priority clients, Corporate Advisory and Restructuring Group partner, and Chair of PwC’s Women in Leadership initiative.
+Hazel sits on the boards of TELUS Corporation, University Pension Plan Ontario (2020 - present) where she is Chair of the Audit, Finance and Actuarial Committee, and Unity Health Toronto (2017 – present), where she is Chair of the Resources Committee and the Audit Subcommittee.
+Previously, she was a director on the boards of St. Michael’s Hospital (2015 – 2017) and Shaw Festival (2009 – 2014), where she was Chair of the Audit and Finance Committee.
 Hazel is a CPA, CA and also holds the ICD.D designation, having graduated from the Rotman School of Management's Institute of Corporate Directors Program.
-Elected by the Board – current term to 2022.
+Appointed by the Board – current term to 2022.

 Bcom '79, MBA '83 (Harvard).
 Mr Court is a Senior Partner Emeritus, McKinsey & Company having worked in 5 offices globally.
 He was on McKinsey's global Operating Committee and Board of Directors, and in addition to serving clients was the Firm's Global Director of Technology, Digitization and Communications.
 David is currently a board member at Canadian Tire Corporation, Brookfield Business Partners, Public Service Pension (PSP) Investment Board, National Geographic Partners, Women's College Hospital and Plan Canada International.
 He formerly chaired the Smith School of Business Advisory Board and currently chairs the Advisory Board for Georgian Partners, a Venture Capital Firm focused on Artificial Intelligence as well as some of their portfolio companies.
 Appointed by the Board - current term to 2023.